CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-1.md

 1. Explore the app by running a few queries.
 Congratulations!
 You've built your own ChatGPT-like app in 50 lines of code.

    ![](../media/img73.png "Azure OpenAI")

+   > **Note**: You may get a different response. please note chatgpt uses LLM and responses may vary everytime.

 1. Navigate back to **VS Code** and stop the terminal by typing **ctrl + C**.